NSuer/User_Interface_Project_2/README.md

 - Include plenty of screenshots to illustrate your interface and different actions users can perform within it
 ### Floor Layout

 The Home Lighting Simulator uses a floor layout to display each of the bulbs.
-Each room is a grouping of lightbulbs, and can be controlled remotely using the Simulator.
+Each room is a grouping of lightbulbs and can be controlled remotely using the Simulator.

 ### Vocal Controls

-The Home Lighting Simulator uses a series of vocal controls (not implemented for this project) to allow the user to turn on or off lights, based upon the name of the light.
-It has a number of options, including disco mode, blinking, and hue shifting!
+The Home Lighting Simulator uses a series of vocal controls (not implemented for this project) to allow the user to turn lights on and off, based on the name of the light.
+There are a number of options, including disco mode, blinking, and hue shifting!

 ### Light Control